Poli 378 - American National Security Policy

 The use of heavy (mechanized and armored) ground forces along with airpower.

-Does this type of warfare have a future outside of Europe?
+Does this type of warfare have a future?
 Logistics.

 - "Lighter" Conventional War: From